KrishGaur1354/Java-Projects-for-Beginners/README.md

 ---

-<h3>Here, I will upload my Java Projects which are Useful especially if you're a Beginner or want code just to Practice.</h3>
+<h3>Here, I will upload my Java Projects which are Useful especially if you're a Beginner or want coding ideas to Practice.</h3>

 ---